Fourth Sunday of Easter (Year A)—Good Shepherd Sunday

 Reflect, today, upon your daily speech.
 If you struggle with not knowing what to say, or how to say it at times, then a good prayer to pray is for the grace to speak only that which the Father gives you to speak; nothing more and nothing less.
 Pray that prayer and be confident that God has a lot to say through you.

-Lord, give me Your words to speak.
+Father in Heaven, give me Your words to speak.
 Help me to always turn to You in my heart in confidence so that You are the source of all truth and goodness.
 May that truth and goodness come forth from me each and every day.
 Jesus, I trust in You.

 Also Available in Paperback & eBook